IBM/GetStartedJava/README.md

 3. click on View Credentials
 ![](images/Getcreds.png)

-4. Copy and paste just the url from the credentials to the url field of the /src/main/resources/cloudant.properties file (relative to the UsingLibertytoBuildJavaApplications directory), and save the changes.
+4. Copy and paste just the url from the credentials to the url field of the /src/main/resources/cloudant.properties file (relative to the GetStartedJava directory), and save the changes.

 5. Restart the server